ChibiOS/ChibiOS/readme.txt

   rebuild if touched.
 - NEW: Updated AVR demos to use the new PAL driver.
 - NEW: Added Keil build files to the STM32L-Discovery demo.
+- CHANGE: Now the callback associated to input queues is invoked before reading each character.
+Previously it was invoked only before going to sleep into the THD_STATE_WTQUEUE state.
 - CHANGE: Moved the STM32 DMA helper drivers files under the sub-family specific directories because documentation issues.